xavdid/json-request/README.md

 ### Error Handling

-This package exposes a custom error class, the `ResponseError`.
+This package raises a custom error class, the `ResponseError`.
 It's thrown in 2 cases:

 1. The response content isn't valid JSON
 2. The server returns a status code `>= 400`